rst2pdf/rst2pdf/doc/manual.rst

         "stdMono": "Courier"
       },

-If, on the other hand, you only want a specific style to use the Tuffy font, don't change the fontAlias, and set the fontName properties for that style.
+If, on the other hand, you only want a specific style to use the Tuffy font, don't change the ``fontAlias`` but rather set the ``fontName`` properties for that style.
 For example::

     ["heading1" , {